oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * in the JOSE header,
     * `typ`: REQUIRED.
 MUST be `kb+jwt`, which explicitly types the Key Binding JWT as recommended in Section 3.11 of [@!RFC8725].
     * `alg`: REQUIRED.
 A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 MUST NOT be `none` or an identifier for a symmetric algorithm (MAC).
-* in the JWS payload,
+* in the JWT payload,
     * `iat`: REQUIRED.
 The value of this claim MUST be the time at which the Key Binding JWT was issued using the syntax defined in [@!RFC7519].
     * `aud`: REQUIRED.
 The intended receiver of the Key Binding JWT.
 How the value is represented is up to the protocol used and out of scope of this specification.
     * `nonce`: REQUIRED.
 Ensures the freshness of the signature.
 The value type of this claim MUST be a string.
 How this value is obtained is up to the protocol used and out of scope of this specification.